stevenjlho/leetcode/solutions/2. Add Two Numbers/README.md

  * @return {ListNode}
  */
 var addTwoNumbers = function (l1, l2) {
-  let dummyHead = new ListNode(0); // Dummy head to simplify edge cases let tail = dummyHead; // Tail to track the end of the resulting list let carry = 0; // Carry for addition
+  let dummy = new ListNode(0); // Dummy head to simplify edge cases let tail = dummy; // Tail to track the end of the resulting list let carry = 0; // Carry for addition

   // Iterate as long as there is a digit in l1 or l2, or a carry